fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-OverridingInvokersAndRefactoring.md

 fluid.defaults("fluid.helloWorld.displayHello", {
     // This component has all of the characteristics of sayHello,
-    // except for its implementation in the invoker
+    // except for its implementation in the invoker; additionally,
+    // it adds the fluid.viewComponent grade and a selector
-    gradeNames: ["fluid.helloWorld.sayHello"],
+    gradeNames: ["fluid.helloWorld.sayHello", "fluid.viewComponent"],
+    selectors: {
+        messageArea: ".flc-messageArea"
+    },
     invokers: {
         sayHello: {
-            "this": "{helloWorld}.dom.messageArea",
+            "this": "{that}.dom.messageArea",
             "method": "html",
             "args": ["{that}.model.message"]
         }